 - Establish, develop and maintain positive business and customer relationships

-- Reach out to customer leads through cold calling
+- Follow up on customer leads through cold calling

-- Expedite the resolution of customer problems and complaints to maximize satisfaction
+- Promptly resolve customer issues and complaints to maximize customer satisfaction

-- Achieve agreed upon sales targets and outcomes within schedule
+- Achieve agreed upon sales goals and results on time

-- Coordinate sales effort with team members and other departments
+- Coordinate sales efforts with team members and other departments

 - Analyze the territory/market’s potential, track sales and status reports

-- Supply management with reports on customer needs, problems, interests, competitive activities, and potential for new products and services.
+- Provide management with reports on customer needs, problems, interests, competitive activity, and potential for new products and services.

-- Keep abreast of best practices and promotional trends
+- Stay abreast of best practices and promotional trends

 - Continuously improve through feedback